Peugeot cutbacks tame cash burn, lifting shares

 Peugeot did confirm it would seek concessions on pay and working time when French union talks resume in September.

-The company, already closing its Aulnay plant near Paris and downsizing another in Rennes, will likely to need further cuts to increase capacity utilization, Varin added.
+The company, already closing its Aulnay plant near Paris and downsizing another in Rennes, will likely to need further cuts to increase capacity utilisation, Varin added.

 "We're not relying on a very significant improvement in the European market ...
 We have done in the past some shrinking of capacities on some sites ...
 So we know how to do it," he said.